 Active in Roosevelt, N.J.

-Collection Summary: An interview of Bernarda Bryson conducted by Liza Kirwin for the Archives of American Art.
+Collection Summary: An interview of Bernarda Bryson conducted 1983 April 29, by Liza Kirwin, for the Archives of American Art.

-Biographical/Historical Note: Bernarda Bryson (1903-2004) was a printmaker and painter from Roosevelt, N.J.
-Widow of artist Ben Shahn.
+Biographical/Historical Note: Bernarda Bryson (1903-2004) was a printmaker and painter from Roosevelt, New Jersey.
+She is the widow of artist Ben Shahn.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.